naykakashima/haggis-ml-analysis/README.md

 ## Project Structure
 project_root/
 │
-├─ Haggis_Analysis.ipynb    # Main analysis notebook
+├─ scottish-haggis-analysis.ipynb # Main analysis notebook
 ├─ requirements.txt               # Python dependencies
 ├─ README.md                      # This file
 └─ scottish_haggis_2025.csv       # Data

 ## Notes
 - All analysis is reproducible by running the notebook from top to bottom.